AliceB-aus/Brightscript_Function_Comment/README.md

   When enabled, docs use 'Integer' and 'LongInteger' instead of 'Int32' and 'Int64' (default - true)
 - `brightscriptcomment.useDynamicIfNoTypeGiven`:
   When enabled, params will use 'Dynamic' as their types if no type was given (default - false)
+- `brightscriptcomment.addReturnOnVoidFunctions`
+  When enabled, functions that are 'as void' and subs will not have the @return tag

 ## Credit